basisproject/basisproject.github.io/_posts/2020-04-05-valueflows-blockchain-holochain.md

 It might be possible to use a blockchain in the places where blockchains are useful and Holochain where scalability is needed.
 Can the two coexist and interoperate?

-I'm meeting with the lead dev of soon, and we're hopefully going to do a deep dive on Basis, ValueFlows, and Holochain and figure out how all the pieces fit together.
+I'm meeting with the lead dev of holo-rea soon, and we're hopefully going to do a deep dive on Basis, ValueFlows, and Holochain and figure out how all the pieces fit together.

 While the above projects have made the immediate future of Basis a bit more uncertain, they came at a great time (during early formation).
 The ideas and goals behind Basis are the same as they were before, but now there are more tools to help make that vision come to life.